Sonicx21themaster/anxiety/scenes/act1.md

 Game.FORCE_TEXT_DURATION = 2400;
 ```

-b: ♫ I wanna be, the ^slut^ti-est-
+b: ♫ I wanna be, the cree-pi-est-

 (...500)